-During this designed session, The Goodtimes Project will provide ground transportation and chaperones from SeaTac airport to camp and back again.
+During this designated session, The Goodtimes Project will provide ground transportation and chaperones from SeaTac airport to camp and back again.

-However, if your child/children prefer to attend the alternate session (the July session in 2017), they can absolutely apply and attend that session, HOWEVER no ground transportation or chaperones will be provided.
+However, if your child/children prefer to attend the alternate session they can absolutely apply and attend that session, HOWEVER no ground transportation or chaperones will be provided.
 Transport from SeaTac airport to camp (and back) will be the sole responsibility of the parent/guardian to coordinate.

 Regardless of the camp session attended, airline tickets will be purchased at no cost to families once campers are accepted to camp.

-being from ak do we have to do anything special to apply for camp?
+being from alaska do we have to do anything special to apply for camp?

 Yes and no. No, in that you simply need to apply using the standard camper application process.
 Yes, in that on that application you'll need to click yes that you live in Alaska; clicking yes will open Alaska-specific questions that will help us identify potential Alaska campers.

 The camp director will reach out to you once the application has been reviewed to confirm acceptance and to begin the ticket-purchase process.